apache/pekko-persistence-dynamodb/README.md

 ## License

-DynamoDBJournal for Apache Pekko Persistence is available under the Apache License, version 2.0.
+Apache Pekko DynamoDB Persistence Plugin is available under the Apache License, version 2.0.
 See [LICENSE](LICENSE) file for details.